 Vilnius.
 Visit the Church Heritage Museum and Kazys Varnelis House Museum, an eclectic private collection of art and maps.
 In the afternoon visit the Vytautas Kasiulis Museum and there is some free time; suggestions include the Genocide Museum, Vilnius Picture Gallery or the Theatre and Music Museum.

 A leading expert on the former Communist world, he travels there as visiting university lecturer, tourism consultant and tour leader.
 He read Chinese at Cambridge and has worked in tourism in China, the USSR and many developing countries.
-His latest publication is Estonia: A Modern History (published by Hurst, July 2018) and other publications include The Bradt Guide: Estonia, The Bradt Guide: Tallinn, The Bradt Guide: Baltic Cities and A Footprints Guide to Berlin.
+His latest publication is Estonia: A Modern History (published by Hurst, July 2018) and others include The Bradt Guide: Estonia, The Bradt Guide: Tallinn, The Bradt Guide: Baltic Cities and A Footprints Guide to Berlin.

 Price, per person